Anglo-Japanese Alliance: Forming alliance and rivalries

 The first version of the alliance was announced on 12 February 1902.
 In response, Russia sought to form alliances with France and Germany, which Germany declined.
-On 16 March 1902, a mutual pact was signed between France and Russia.
+The French also were reluctant to become more deeply involved with Russia in east Asia.
+On 16 March 1902, a joint Franco-Russian declaration was issued responding to the alliance, reserving their right to intervene in and around China to defend their interests.
+The British and later historians found this declaration to be "anodyne", signaling that France was reconsidering its military obligations towards Russia.
 China and the United States were strongly opposed to the alliance.